adambard/learnxinyminutes-docs/racket.html.markdown

 ;; 1.
 Primitive Datatypes and Operators
 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;

-; You have numbers
+; Numbers
-9999999999999999999999 ; big integers
+9999999999999999999999 ; integers
 3.14                   ; reals
 6.02e+23
 1/2                    ; rationals
 1+2i                   ; complex numbers

-; Operators are functions, functions applications are written ; (f x y z ...) where f is a function and x, y, z, ... are operands (+ 1 1)  ; => 2
+; Function application is written (f x y z ...)
+; where f is a function and x, y, z, ... are operands

+; Here are a few arithmetic operators
+(+ 1 1)  ; => 2
 (- 8 1)  ; => 7
 (* 10 2) ; => 20